latifizadehhabib/Bayesian-Multi-Algorithm-Causal-Network-Inference-BaMANI-/README.md

 -------------------------------------------------
 ### Note for Users Facing Issues with Python Libraries

-If you are trying to run the code and it's still facing an issue running it even though you installed pandas and dagma libraries, you need to follow these steps:
+If you are trying to run the code and it's facing an issue running it even though you installed pandas and dagma libraries, you need to follow these steps:

 1. Open "run_algorithm_directed.R" file
 2. Uncomment this line   # use_python("C:/Users/AppData/Local/Programs/Python/python.exe", required = TRUE)